-As Figure 4-1 shows, Eureka County's fiscal policies have resulted in a steadily growing reserve fund balance resulting in a substantial reserve.
+As Figure 4-1 shows, Eureka County's fiscal policies have resulted in a steadily growing fund balance substantial reserve.
+Over the last several years major governmental fund types have been reduced to the general fund, future reserve fund, road fund, and the RTC fund.
 Table 4-2 shows Eureka County revenues by source.
 Taxes and intergovernmental revenues are the primary sources of government funding.
 Both are highly influenced by economic conditions.
 Figure 4-2 shows the proportionality of general government revenue sources.
-Figure 4-3 graphs the growth in tax revenues by source over the last 21 years.
+Figure 4-3 graphs the growth in tax revenues by source over the last 24 years.